 US weekly jobless claims unexpectedly fall

-WASHINGTON, July 13 (Reuters) - The number of Americans filing new claims for unemployment benefits unexpectedly fell last week, indicating that the labor market remains tight even as job growth is slowing.
+WASHINGTON, July 20 (Reuters) - The number of Americans filing new claims for unemployment benefits unexpectedly fell last week, pointing to persistent strength in the labor market.

 Claims, relative to the size of the labor market, are way below the 280,000 level that economists say would signal a significant slowdown in job growth.

+The labor market remains tight as companies hoard workers after struggling to find labor during the COVID-19 pandemic, despite the economy slowing amid hefty interest rate increases from the Federal Reserve.
+The U.S. central bank has raised its policy rate by 500 basis points since March 2022.

+The claims data covered the week during which the government surveyed businesses for the nonfarm payrolls component of July's employment report.
+Claims fell during the June and July survey weeks.
+The economy added 209,000 jobs in June.

-The number of people receiving benefits after an initial week of aid, a proxy for hiring, increased 11,000 to a still-low 1.729 million during the week ending July 1, the claims report showed.
-The historically low level of claims suggests that some laid off workers are experiencing shorter spells of unemployment.
+The number of people receiving benefits after an initial week of aid, a proxy for hiring, increased 33,000 to 1.754 million during the week ending July 8, the claims report showed.

+At current levels, the so-called continuing claims are low by historical standards, indicating that some laid-off workers are quickly finding new work.

 Our Standards: The Thomson Reuters Trust Principles.